gerardrbentley/pyscript-postgres/README.md

 But browser Python will depend heavily on the ability to minimize asset sizes and promote caching libraries.
 PyScript / Pyodide currently give a lot of Python package flexibility vs something like Brython, but with heavy download costs.

+Also note that the backend isn't nearly production ready or tested.
+Depending on how many Notification Channel Publishers and how many Listener Subscribers there are a Connection Pool or observer pattern could increase your mileage.